yulyasystem/frontendkottans/4 task_responsive_web_design/responsive_web_reflections.md

 I have tried to practice with responsive and it is only seems easy, until you write your own media querie and get confused with min and max-width :smile:

+### Sizing in CSS Layout

+Font relative unit `rem` is always relative to the `root element`.
+For example, html is root element, it has font-size 20px, therefore 1rem == 20 pixels, when give an element width of 10rem it will become 200px wide.
+Other unit like `em` is relative to thee font size that is applied to an element  like font-size of element is 40px and the width is 10em, so the width is 400px.

+`Viewport` is part of webpage that the user can currently see.
+Varies on the devices.

+`Viewport relative units` are calculated in relation to initial containing block, on the screen it is viewport.
+The `vw` is 1/100 of width of viewport, `vh` the same with height.

+`vmin` and `vmax` is usufel when configure landscape and portrait modes.
+If the device is held in the portrait mode then 20vmax would be the same as 20vh, same for lanscape.

+Div  is block level element, if you dont give the size to this element , it will be as wide as it can in inline dimension. `width:min-content` on the div, it becomes as large as it needs to be with content becoming as small as inline direction as possible.
+Does not caause overflow.
+But opposite  `max-content` cause overflow. `fit-content` works like max-content but here we can set the wrap point like `fit-content(100px)`